GulgDev/Lux/docs/_pages/grammar.md

 ## Advanced usage

-You can create rules manually using Grammar.\_or, Grammar.\_and, Grammar.repeation, Grammar.optional, Grammar.pattern, Grammar.include, Grammar.whitespace and Grammar.custom.
+You can create rules manually using Grammar.\_or, Grammar.\_and, Grammar.repeation, Grammar.optional, Grammar.pattern, Grammar.include and Grammar.custom.

 ### Custom rules